 Stopping the decline of the urban tree canopy — and setting goals to increase it and get it closer to the recommended coverage — is important for several reasons.
 Large, healthy, long-living trees act as “green infrastructure” in our communities.
 In an increasingly warm world, they help keep temperatures low and reduce heat-island effect.
 They also keep the air clean and free from pollution and, if integrated into the streetscape thoughtfully, provide extremely effective on-site stormwater management.

 The loss of this functionality due to reduction in tree canopy carries very real costs that affect our communities.
 While “More Trees!” (like in Los Angeles and New York City, to name just two) is an easy cause to endorse, policy makers and municipalities should keep in mind that trees need adequate soil volumes in order to make a significant environmental and financial impact.
-A tree with a 30″ (77 cm) diameter delivers SEVENTY TIMES the environmental benefit of a tree with a 3″ (8 cm) diameter.
+A tree with a 30″ (77 cm) diameter delivers SEVENTY TIMES the environmental benefits of a tree with a 3″ (8 cm) diameter.
 We estimate that a tree (dependent upon species, climate, etc.) needs around 1,000 cubic feet (28 cubic meters) to have a trunk diameter of 16″ (40.5 cm) and a canopy diameter of 32′ (9.7 m).
 That amount of soil can store about 200 cubic feet (5 cubic meters) of water in addition to the water uptake and evapotranspiration provided by a healthy tree.

 For more information about to calculate the economic and environmental value of the trees in your community, check out CITYgreen software.